Yonge v Toynbee

-Yonge v Toynbee [1910] 1 KB 215 is a case in British law regarding the legal effects of a party entering a contract but is later discovered to be insane.
+Yonge v Toynbee [1910] 1 KB 215 is a case in British law regarding the legal effects of a party entering a contract, and later discovered to be insane.

 Background

 The plaintiff commenced defamation action in the court against the defendant and instructed the lawyers W and Sons to act on their behalf.
 During these proceedings and unbeknown to their lawyers, the plaintiff was declared legally insane.

 As a result, the plaintiff's legal action was struck out by the court by the defendant and then sought costs from W and Sons on the basis that they had no legal authority to represent the plaintiff, as the plaintiff was insane, even though they had no knowledge at the time.
 The defendant was not legally liable for the costs because of the plaintiff's insanity.

+In August 1908, Toynbee retained Wontner & Sons to represent him in a defamation action.
+However, shortly afterward, he was certified as a person of unsound mind.
+His solicitors were not made aware of his mental incapacity until 1909.
+Despite this, they continued to represent him in the ongoing legal proceedings.

 Decision

-The defendant's lawyers were liable for costs, as their implied agency to act on the behalf of their defendant ended with the insanity of their client.
+The court ruled that the defendant's lawyers, W & Sons, were liable for the costs, as their implied authority to act on behalf of their client ended with the plaintiff's insanity.
+This case established that an agent's authority (in this case, a solicitor) ceases when the principal becomes legally insane, even if the agent is unaware of the principal's condition.
+It underscored the importance of the principal's mental capacity in determining the validity of agency relationships and the binding nature of contracts.